philUWA/GeoModyCodeChallenge/README.md

 ### MVP `<<><ktail a0.1`

 - Jeff can type in the name of a cocktail, and if it exists the ingredients will be displayed.
 If the cocktail doesn't exist, you mock him inventively because negative reinforcement is a critical part of your work culture.
+(It shouldn't be too hard to find an API to help with that...)

 ### `<<><ktail a0.2`